University of Malaya Medical Centre

-The Universiti Malaya Medical Centre (UMMC) (Pusat Perubatan Universiti Malaya, abbr: PPUM), formerly known as University Hospital, is a government-funded teaching hospital and medical instructions located in Pantai Dalam, southwest corner of Kuala Lumpur, Malaysia.
-It was established by Statute in September 1962 and is part of Universiti Malaya.
+The University of Malaya Medical Centre (UMMC) (Pusat Perubatan Universiti Malaya, abbr: PPUM), formerly known as University Hospital, is a government-funded teaching hospital and medical centre located in Pantai Dalam, in the southwest corner of Kuala Lumpur, Malaysia.
+It was established by statute in September 1962 and is part of University of Malaya (UM).

-It serves as the teaching hospital for the Faculty of Medicine, Universiti Malaya and is the largest and oldest teaching hospital in Malaysia.
+It serves as the teaching hospital for the Faculty of Medicine of UM, and is the largest and oldest teaching hospital in Malaysia.
 The UMMC is also the second largest hospital in Malaysia.

 History

-Shortly after the end of the second World War, a commission was established under the Chairmanship of Sir Alexander Carr-Saunders to enquire into and make recommendations concerning university education in Malaya (Malaysia).
-The Commission arrived in March 1947, and after an intensive study recommended that the King Edward VII College of Medicine and Raffles College be almagated forthwith to form a Universiti Malaya.
-Accordingly, the Universiti Malaya was established in Singapore on 8 October 1949 as a national institution to serve the higher educational needs of the Federation of Malaya and of Singapore.
+Shortly after the end of the second World War, a commission was established under the Chairmanship of Sir Alexander Carr-Saunders to enquire into and make recommendations concerning university education in British Malaya.
+The Commission arrived in March 1947, and after an intensive study recommended that the King Edward VII College of Medicine and Raffles College be almagated forthwith to form the University of Malaya.
+Accordingly, the University of Malaya (UM) was established in Singapore on 8 October 1949 as a national institution to serve the higher educational needs of British Malaya.

-In 1957, a Commission of Enquiry was set up by the Governments of the Federation and of Singapore at the request of the Universiti Malaya to review the constitution, working and finances of the University in the light of the experience and rapid expansion of last seven years and of the prospective expansion in the near future, including the plan for developing the University in Kuala Lumpur, and to make recommendation.
-Arising from the commission's Report and that of a Joint Constitutional Committee appointed by the two Governments, legislation was passed in November 1958 providing for the continuance of the UM as a single University, but with two largely autonomous divisions of equal status, one in each territory.
+In 1957, a Commission of Enquiry was set up by the governments of the Federation of Malaya and the Colony of Singapore at the request of UM to review the constitution, working and finances of the university in the light of the experience and rapid expansion of last seven years and of the prospective expansion in the near future, including the plan for developing the university in Kuala Lumpur, and to make recommendations.
+Arising from the commission's report and that of a Joint Constitutional Committee appointed by the two governments, legislation was passed in November 1958 providing for the continuance of UM as a single university, but with two largely autonomous divisions of equal status, one in each territory.
 This legislation came into effect in January 1958.

-In 1960 the Government of the Federation of Malaya indicated that the Kuala Lumpur Division of the Universiti Malaya should become the national University in the Federation with effect from the beginning of the session 1962/63, and likewise the Singapore Government indicated that the Singapore Division should become the National University of Singapore.
-Steps to achieve the establishment of these two separate Universities were finalised during the year 1961 and the Universiti Malaya was established on 1 January 1962.
+In 1960, the government of the Federation of Malaya indicated that the Kuala Lumpur Division of UM should become the national university of the Federation with effect from the beginning of the 1962/63 academic term.
+Likewise, the Singapore Government indicated that the Singapore Division should become the National University of Singapore (NUS).
+Steps to achieve the establishment of these two separate universities were finalised during the year 1961, and the present form of UM and NUS was established on 1 January 1962.

-The Universiti Malaya is situated on a site of about 750 acres of land in Pantai Valley on the outskirts of Kuala Lumpur.
+UM is situated on a site of about 750 acres of land in Lembah Pantai on the outskirts of Kuala Lumpur.
+Part of the university's borders form the Selangor-Kuala Lumpur state border.